 As noted, tankless units are typically vented horizontally.
 They can, of course, also be vented vertically to a roof space.
 Either way, the run should be kept as short as possible.
 This keeps initial installation costs down, and is also better for the equipment over the long term.
 If your first instinct was to site the appliance where a lengthy vent would be necessary, consider changing your plans; running water pipes to and from a better location is cheaper than running a long vent from the original site.

-Sherlock Heating & Air Conditioning has been installing tankless water heaters since they arrived on the scene, serving communities in and around North San Diego.
+Sherlock Plumbing Heating & Air has been installing tankless water heaters since they arrived on the scene, serving communities in and around North San Diego.
 Contact us to confirm that all your new tankless water heater venting considerations are properly taken care of.